Chainlit/literalai-cookbooks/python/langgraph-example/README.md

 python3 langgraph-example.py
 ```

-It is also possible to run the example in the LangGraph integration notebook, to get a step by step explanation of the literal's integration in the LangGraph workflow.
+It is also possible to run the example in the LangGraph integration notebook, to get a step by step explanation of the Literal AI's integration in the LangGraph workflow.